withastro/roadmap/proposals/0030-core-image-story.md

 ## Image Services

-By default, Astro will ship with two services can users can choose to transform their images: Squoosh, and Sharp.
-Both services more or less offer the same results and mostly differ in where they can run.
-Squoosh will be the default, because albeit slower than Sharp, it supports more platforms.
+By default, Astro will ship with two services that users can choose from to transform their images.
+Those two services are powered by [Squoosh](https://github.com/GoogleChromeLabs/squoosh) and [Sharp](https://sharp.pixelplumbing.com/) respectively.
+Both more or less offer the same results and mostly differ in performance and where they can run.
+Squoosh will be the default, because albeit slower than Sharp, it supports more platforms due to its WASM nature.

-Keeping in line with how you can extend Astro in various ways (remark, rehype, integrations etc), it's possible for users to create their own services.
+Keeping in line with how you can extend Astro in various ways (remark and rehype plugins, integrations etc), it's possible for users to create their own services.

 Two types of services exists: Local and External.

 - Local services handle the image transformation directly at build in SSG / runtime in dev / SSR.
 You can think of those as wrapper around libraries like Sharp, ImageMagick or Squoosh.
 - External services point to URLs and can be used for adding support for services such as Cloudinary, Vercel or any RIAPI-compliant server.

-Services definitions take the shape of an exported default object with various methods ("hooks") used to create all the required properties.
+Services definitions take the shape of an exported default object with various required methods ("hooks") used to create all the required properties.
 The major difference, API-wise, between Local and External services is the presence of a `transform` method doing the actual transformation.

 The different methods available are the following: